Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Simulations

 The predictions shown in Fig.~\ref{fig:subfig:Set1} have smaller RMSPEs than those shown in Fig.~\ref{fig:subfig:Set2}.
 The second setting involves a more complex structure with a smaller $\psi$ and hence a smaller $\gamma$.
 Moreover, $\tilde{f}_{\hat c}$ and $\tilde{f}_{c}$ in Fig.~\ref{fig:subfig:Set2} require a larger $k$ to achieve convergence, further demonstrating the influence of shortening of the range parameter $\psi$.
 In particular, define $K$ as the size of rep-points such that $\tilde{f}_c$ based on SPs achieves convergence.
 Remember that $K$ has a higher order than $O(n^{2/\gamma})$.
 Then, both $\nu$ and $\psi$ influence $K$.
 When $\psi$ is fixed, $K$ changes less with $\nu$.
 For example, $K$ for different lines (in different colors) in Fig.~\ref{fig:subfig:Set1} are all within $500$.
 However, when we change the value of $\psi$, $K$ drastically varies.
 For example, the $K$ for the red solid line in Fig.~\ref{fig:subfig:Set2} is much larger than that shown in Fig.~\ref{fig:subfig:Set1}.

 Figure~\ref{fig:subfig:Set3} shows the performance of predictions with consistent parameters.
 Curves represented in different colors but of the same type are approximately coincident.
 That is, by controlling the choice of rep-points, we can achieve $\tilde{f}_{\hat c}$ with consistent $\hat c$ to give an asymptotically identical prediction performance.
-This result is consistent with our discussion reported in Section~\ref{sec:subsec:gammavalues} that consistent covariance functions have asymptotic identical values of $\hat\gamma$, which determine the performance of $\tilde{f}_{\hat c}$.
+This result agrees with our discussion reported in Section~\ref{sec:subsec:gammavalues} that consistent covariance functions have asymptotic identical values of $\hat\gamma$, which determine the performance of $\tilde{f}_{\hat c}$.
 Moreover, we confirmed the conclusion of \citet{zhang2004}, i.e., an incorrect but consistent $\hat c$ has the same prediction performance as $c$.

-Fig.~\ref{fig:subfig:Set4} shows the performance of $\tilde{f}_c$ based on various rep-points when $\{\mathbf{x}_i\}_{i=1}^n$ are nonuniformly distributed over a compact region $\mathcal{X}$. $\tilde{f}_c$ based on SPs and Rands converge earlier than those based on SPUs and Grids.
-This is because SPs and Rands follow $F_{\mathbf{x}}$, whereas SPUs and Grids follow $U_{[0,1]^2}$.
+Fig.~\ref{fig:subfig:Set4} shows the performance of $\tilde{f}_c$ based on various rep-points when $\{\mathbf{x}_i\}_{i=1}^n$ are nonuniformly distributed over a compact region $\mathcal{X}$. $\tilde{f}_c$ based on SPs, $k$-DPPs, and Rands converge earlier than those based on SPUs and Grids.
+This is because they follow $F_{\mathbf{x}}$, whereas SPUs and Grids follow $U_{[0,1]^2}$.
 In other words, the distribution of rep-points should be as close to $F_n$ as possible.
 SPs meet this requirement by minimizing the energy distance between their empirical distribution and $F_n$.
-For an intuitive comparison, we provide $E(F_k^*,F_n)$ for the four rep-points in Table~\ref{tab:Energydistance}.
+For an intuitive comparison, we provide $E(F_k^*,F_n)$ for the five rep-points in Table~\ref{tab:Energydistance}.
 All the energy distances decrease as $k$ grows.
 SPUs and Grids have larger $E(F_k^*,F_n)$ than SPs and Rands because they follow a distribution different from $F_{\mathbf{x}}$.
-Even with the same asymptotic distribution, there exist large gaps between the energy distances of SPs and Rands, particularly for small $k$.
-For example when $k=484$, the $E(F_n,F_k^*)$ for SPs is $51\%$ smaller than that for Rands.
+Even with the same asymptotic distribution, there exist large gaps between the energy distances of various rep-points, particularly for small $k$.
+For example when $k=484$, the $E(F_n,F_k^*)$ for SPs is only $3.23\%$ and $0.29\%$ of those for Rands and $k$-DPPs, respectively.
 SPs are the most efficient in minimizing $E(F_k^*,F_n)$.
+The performance of $k$-DPPs is affected by the non-uniform distribution.